About the Centre

 The Tizard Centre is part of the School of Social Policy, Sociology and Social Research at the University of Kent at Canterbury.

 The Tizard Centre is named after Professor Jack Tizard (1919-1979) in recognition of his contribution to the development of community care.
 A New Zealander, Jack Tizard spent most of his professional life in England where, as a psychologist, he worked at the boundaries of psychology, medicine, education and the social sciences.
 His work on alternatives to institutional care in the nineteen-fifties and sixties underpinned the subsequent development of ‘ordinary life’ models for children and adults with intellectual disabilities.
-His approach was characterised by a commitment to using high research standards to address important social problems, ensuring through his extensive advisory activities that the results of research were available to practitioners and policy-makers.

 The Centre's work reflects their contribution in its commitment to social justice, in the way it focuses on the relationship between policy, management and practice and in bridging psychology, social policy and other related disciplines to help improve services.